Tolga-Karahan/PII-Filtering/README.md

 ## How to run Integration tests
 1. Export PYTHONPATH in the root directory of the project:
 `export PYTHONPATH=$(pwd)`
-2. Run docker-compose command in another terminal to start services:
+2. Run docker-compose command to build and start services.
+You can see some error messages until all services are up and running.
+Please wait a few seconds:
 `docker-compose up`
 3. When all service up and running, execute the pytest command to run the test from root project directory:
 `poetry run pytest tests/`